apache/solr-site/README.md

     #        --help Show full help for options that Pelican accepts
     ./build -l

-Now go to <http://localhost:8000> to view the beautiful Lucene/Solr web page served from your laptop with live-preview of updates :)
+Now go to <http://localhost:8000> to view the beautiful Solr web page served from your laptop with live-preview of updates :)

 ### Installing Pelican by hand